The Shoes of the Fisherman (film): Plot

 The evening after his election, Pope Kiril, with the help of his valet Gelasio, sneaks out of the Vatican and explores the city of Rome dressed as a simple priest.
 By chance, he encounters Dr. Ruth Faber, who is in a troubled marriage with Rome-based television journalist George Faber.
+Kiril helps get her medicine from a pharmacist to help a dying Jewish patient of hers.
+He says a Catholic prayer over the dying man, upon which the man's friends say he is Jewish; Kiril then says a Jewish prayer, along with the man's friends, and says he learned it from a rabbi in the labor camp.

-A major secondary plot in the film is the Pope's relationship with controversial theologian and scientist Father Telemond.
+A major secondary plot in the film is the Pope's relationship with controversial theologian, philosopher and scientist Father Telemond (who resembles real-life priest Teilhard de Chardin).
 The Pope becomes Telemond's close personal friend, but to his deep regret, in his official capacity, he must allow the Holy Office to censure Telemond for his heterodox views.
 Nevertheless, the two remain friends and Telemond becomes the Pope's most trusted advisor.
 To the Pope's deep grief, Father Telemond dies from a neurological malady, shortly after giving the former some much needed support.

 Later, the Pope returns to the Soviet Union, dressed in civilian clothing, to meet privately with Kamenev and Chinese Chairman Peng to discuss the ongoing crisis.
 Pope Kiril realises that if the troubles in China continue, the cost could be a war that could rip the world apart.
 At his papal coronation, Kiril removes his papal tiara and pledges to sell the church's property to help the Chinese, much to the delight of the crowds in St. Peter's Square below.
-This revolutionary action brings the world a new chance at peace.
+This revolutionary action brings the world a new chance at peace and Kiril's decision is internationally acclaimed.